Citi vs. JPMorgan Chase

 This section focuses on the decision points that matter most to product, sales, and solution teams.

 Portal transparency J.P.
-Morgan is still materially more endpoint-explicit in the public portal.
+Morgan is still more endpoint-explicit in public.

 J.P.
 Morgan publishes verbs, paths, mock URLs, cursor metadata, auth flows, onboarding steps, and response-code guidance.
-Citi’s newer FAQ and TMS surfaces reduce some discovery friction, but the public story is still stronger at the marketplace and use-case level than at the anonymous endpoint-contract level.
+Citi's newer portal breadth reduces discovery friction, but some client-ready details still move into Citi onboarding.

 Lens Citi public balance view J.P.
 Morgan public balance view PM takeaway

-Primary open-source-accessible documentation Marketplace exposes the product family and public metadata.
-The API Playbook provides the clearest balance-function detail.
+Primary open-source-accessible documentation Account-reporting docs expose the current Accounts / Account Services route.
+The API Playbook remains useful for legacy balance-function context.
 BDA Balances overview and Get all eligible account balances are anonymous-public and implementation-oriented.
 J.P.
 Morgan lets delivery teams self-serve sooner; Citi requires earlier bank follow-up for detailed contract review.

-Endpoint visibility The reviewed public Citi sources name the balance capability but do not openly expose an anonymous HTTP verb and path for Account Balance Inquiry.
+Endpoint visibility Citi now exposes account-reporting API reference routes publicly, but eligibility, account scope, credential provisioning, and production activation still require Citi onboarding.
 J.P.
 Morgan publishes GET /accounts/balances and shows the mock URL https://api-mock.payments.jpmorgan.com/account/v2/accounts/balances.
 J.P.
 Morgan is materially easier for backlog sizing, mock integration planning, and implementation estimation.

-Data returned The API Playbook says Account Balance Inquiry returns a customized camt.052 response with balances only and no transactions.
+Data returned The older API Playbook says Account Balance Inquiry returns a customized camt.052 response with balances only and no transactions; current Account Services docs should be used for forward-looking account detail and transaction scope.
 The BDA Balances docs say the API retrieves current and/or historical balances with multiple balance types.
 Transaction-level activity is surfaced separately through products such as Virtual Account Postings.
 Citi's public framing is strong for liquidity visibility; J.P.
 Morgan's public framing is stronger for decomposed balance-versus-activity architecture.

 Query shape, batching, and pagination The API Playbook says inquiry can be made for more than one account, but the hard upper bound and pagination contract are not publicly disclosed.
 J.P.
 Morgan's example response returns a metadata.cursor object, and the overview says an empty GET defaults to current-day balances for all eligible accounts configured with the API credentials.
-Citi exposes multi-account value but not enough public contract detail; J.P.
-Morgan exposes cursor semantics and default request behavior directly.
+Citi has improved public account-reporting visibility; J.P.
+Morgan still exposes cursor semantics and default request behavior more directly.

 Auth and operational limits Citi's Authentication Service uses OAuth 2.0, but the reviewed public balance sources do not disclose request-per-second limits or balance-specific response-code detail.
 J.P.
 Morgan's OAuth page breaks out Mock versus JWT-based production flows, and its response-codes page explicitly includes 429 Too Many Requests.
 Citi is simpler to explain in discovery; J.P.
 Morgan is easier to model operationally because the public portal exposes more implementation behavior.